philusdevs/Hykros-Lobby/content/posts/attack_vs_damage.md

-I've seen a lot of confusion recently regarding Flat Attack, Attack%, vs Damage% on the new gear.
+I've seen a lot of confusion recently regarding Flat Attack, Attack%, vs Damage% on the new .

 It's common knowledge that Damage% is superior - but that's at a 1:1 scale, and stat lines do NOT come equal.
 In order to find out what's actually better, let's dive into the math: